HEIG-VD-WEB/web-course/docs/educational-objectives/part-1/index.md

 # Part 1 - Static web development

+- You know what **static web development** is, what are the advantages and disadvantages about it and when and why we need/use it.

 ## HTML

 - What does HTML stand for, and what is its primary purpose in web development?